Stretton Old Hall

 Stretton Old Hall is in the parish of Stretton in Cheshire, England.
 It was built in the 17th century, and extended in the 19th century.
-The house is constructed in brick with a slate roof.
-The entrance front includes a two-storey porch with a shaped gable, and a larger shaped gable on a cross wing to the right.
+It is constructed in brick with a slate roof.
+The entrance front includes a two-storey porch with a shaped gable and a larger shaped gable on a cross wing to the right.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.